 }

 After defining your scope, you must specify the policy rules.
 These rules are written in Rego.
 Octopus will check the results of your Rego code to determine if a deployment complies with the policy.
-The result should contain a composite value with the properties allowed and an optional reason.
+The result should contain a composite value with the properties allowed and an optional reason and action.
 In this example, we will set the default rule result to be non-compliant.
 Any deployment that does not meet the policy rules will be prevented from executing.
-This conditions section of the policy defines the package name, which must match the underlying .ocl file name the policy is stored in.
+This conditions section of the policy defines the package name, which must match the slug for your policy.
 By default, the policy evaluates to false.
 The condition will evaluate to true if the deployment contains the required steps.

 default result := {"allowed": false}